DistroHopper39B/NTATV/Docs/Guide.md

 ## Troubleshooting
 ### USB
 It's possible that when you boot Windows on your Apple TV for the first time, your keyboard and mouse might not work.
-To fix this, follow these exact steps
+Usually, this is fixed by setting Windows to go to the login screen before reaching the desktop by, for example, setting a password on the user account.
+Alternatively, follow these exact steps:
 * Connect only the mouse to the Apple TV with no hub.
 * Turn on the TV and wait for it to get to the desktop.
 * Unplug and replug the mouse **immediately** after booting the system.
 A mouse cursor should appear a few seconds later.
 If it doesn't, unplug and replug the Apple TV.